Omaima-Ameen/rendering-pipeline/README.md

 Hey there! 👋

-I wanted to know **how things actually work on the web**, so I started digging into the under-the-hood stuff.
+I wanted to know **how things actually work on the web**, so I started digging into the under the hood stuff.

 This is a little space where I’m documenting what I learned about the **browser rendering pipeline**.
 If you’re someone who likes understanding the fundamentals rather than just memorizing syntax, this might help you.

 --------------------

-## What is the Rendering Pipeline?

 See, Whenever something changes on a web page like JavaScript updating text, CSS changing colors, or an image loading—the browser has to **turn code into pixels on your screen**.